 Accounting terms are foreign to most people who have not studied accounting, but for a business to run successfully, a certain amount of accounting understanding is required regardless of your job function.
 Many managers and business owners understand the importance of the words, but not what they mean.
 Throw in debits, credits, ledgers and journals, and a manager or business owner’s head might start spinning.

 A good understanding of accounting is vital to the success of any professionals.
 It is essential to be able to understand and ask the right questions when reviewing proposal, budgets and financial statements.
 Perhaps you need to manage a Profit & Loss statement.
 Or maybe you want to get on top of budgets, or tighten up financial controls.
 For sales people, it’s often about understanding a prospect’s business better.
 And how to increase profits.
 A good understanding of Accounting will help you make better-informed decisions and enhance your professional skills set.

-Understanding the Basics of Accounting
+Understanding the Basics of Accounting in a Traditional Way

 The principal equation for accounting is Assets = Liabilities + Owner’s Equity.
 There are five types of general accounting categorization that you will need to know (Source: Keynote Support):